nnphong1904/react-native-pdftron/API.md

 ```

 #### getSavedSignatureFolder
-Retrieves the absolute file path to the folder containing the saved signatures
+Retrieves the absolute file path to the folder containing the saved signature PDFs.

+For Android, to get the folder containing the saved signature JPGs, use [`getSavedSignatureJpgFolder`](#getSavedSignatureJpgFolder).

 Returns a Promise.